Indicia-Team/support_files/Elasticsearch/docs/samples.md

 `samples-http-indicia.conf`.
 Copy the
 `samples-http-indicia-deletions.conf.template` file to a new file called `samples-http-indicia-deletions.conf`.
-Edit the new files in your preferred text editor.
-If security is enabled, uncomment the user and password settings then search and replace the following values:
+Edit the new files in your preferred text editor then search and replace the following values:

 * {{ Warehouse URL }} - the web address of the warehouse, e.g. https://warehouse1.indicia.org.uk.
 * {{ User }} - your client user ID.